Codepath-Chord-Connect/Chord-Connect-App/README.md

 **Required Must-have Stories**

 *User can post a new photo to their feed
-* User can create a new account (sign up)
+* User can create a new account (sign up), log in, and log out
-* User can log in
-* User can log out
-* User can see other users in a close vicinity
+* User can see other users who are in a close vicinity
-* User can like a photo
-* User can follow/unfollow another user
 * User can send messages to other users
+* User can upload audio files
+* User can see audio files of close-by users

 **Optional Nice-to-have Stories**